Integrating Microsoft Copilot Agents with Office Add-Ins: What Developers Need to Know

 Copilot skill testing is newer and requires testing:

-- Intent matching: Does Copilot invoke your skill for the prompts you expect?
+Intent matching: Does Copilot invoke your skill for the prompts you expect?
 Does it avoid invoking your skill for unrelated prompts?
+Thorough testing here helps ensure Copilot develops a deeper understanding of user needs and provides more accurate responses.

 Build a test matrix of natural language prompts and expected outcomes, and run it regularly as you iterate on skill descriptions and parameters.